jorelosorio/iop-dataset-tool/README.md

 ## Command

+To execute the tool, you need to use the following command:

 ```sh
 iopdt --config <path-to-config.yaml>
 ```
 > NOTE: All the generated files are relative to the configuration file path.

+## .Env

+From the configuration file, you can use environment variables to store sensitive information like API keys.

+You can set them by creating a `.env` file from the binary file is located or by setting them in the environment.

 ## Config